Codaisseur/taste-of-code-samples/README.md

 So we choose to use jQuery for this. jQuery is specifically created to make it easy to work with HTML and javascript.

 ---
-> TODO explain a bit more what jquery is and what libraries are
+> TODO explain a bit more what jquery is and what librarians are

 ---